Electrical Project Manager Visa Sponsorship Jobs in Florida

 Which companies sponsor visas for electrical project managers in Florida?

 Large engineering and construction firms are the most consistent sponsors for electrical project manager roles in Florida.
-Companies like AECOM, Jacobs Engineering, Turner Construction, Skanska, and Wharton-Smith have sponsored H-1B and other work visas for project management positions in the state.
+Companies like AECOM, Jacobs Engineering, Turner Construction, Skanska, and Wharton-Smith have sponsored H-1B visa and other work visas for project management positions in the state.
 Specialty electrical contractors working on utility, healthcare, and industrial projects in the Tampa Bay and Orlando corridors also file sponsorship petitions with some regularity.

 Which visa types are most common for electrical project manager roles in Florida?